ArthurGalvincio/sentiment-analyzer-streamlit/README.md

 - **Real-time Sentiment Analysis**: Get instant feedback on the sentiment of your text input.
 - **User-Friendly Interface**: Easily interact with the application through a clean and simple web interface.
-- **Cloud Deployment**: Accessible from anywhere, thanks to the power of Streamlit.

 ## 👩‍💻 Project Structure